PacktPublishing/Kanban-for-Software-Project-Management/README.md

-# Agile-Kanban-Kanban-for-Software-Development-Teams
+# Kanban for Software Project Management
-Agile Kanban: Kanban for Software Development Teams, by Packt Publishing
+Kanban for Software Project Management, by Packt Publishing